moverest/wl-kbptr/README.md

 # wl-kbptr

-`wl-kbptr` &mdash; short for Wayland Keyboard Pointer &mdash; is a utility enabling the control the mouse pointer with the keyboard.
+`wl-kbptr` &mdash; short for Wayland Keyboard Pointer &mdash; is a utility to help move the mouse pointer with the keyboard.

 ![demo](https://user-images.githubusercontent.com/19509728/235551237-c19a53ba-475f-4670-b9ec-2a84138094c9.gif)

+It works in two phases: the screen is first in mapped with three letter labels and then the selected area is refined by bisecting it.
+At any point the pointer can be moved at the center of current area.

 Note that your compositor needs to support the [`wlr-layer-shell-unstable-v1`](https://wayland.app/protocols/wlr-layer-shell-unstable-v1) and [`wlr-virtual-pointer-unstable-v1`](https://wayland.app/protocols/wlr-virtual-pointer-unstable-v1) protocols.